Mrs. Sheila Garlock

 Sheila Garlock, M.A., CCC-SLP, joined the faculty as a full-time assistant professor beginning fall 2005.
 She teaches courses in sign language, fluency, diagnostics, and principles of clinical management.
 She supervises a wide variety of cases in the clinic, including speech and language evaluations.

 Ms. Garlock has extensive experience as a speech-language-pathologist in private practice and in a variety of clinical settings including many public schools and special agencies.
-She supervised student clinicians from Truman for many years prior to joining the faculty and has supervised several local implementers and ASHA CF experiences.
+She supervised student clinicians from Truman prior to joining the faculty and has supervised several local implementers and ASHA CF experiences.